microsoft/protnote/README.md

 ```
 ```

 By the end of the download, you should have new "data" and "outputs" folders.
-Fin

 ### Downloading and pre-processing the data from scratch (warning: long section)